Learn and Explore

 The hike into and out of the canyon and is very strenuous.
 Giardia is in all water sources, including the river, therefore all water must be purified.
 In your pack, you should include:

 You may camp at the “bottom” of the wilderness routes, by the Gunnison River.
-There are established campsites at the bottom of each route and we ask that you use these established sites whenever possible.
+There are established campsites at the bottom of each route.
 You may also camp in the backcountry along the Devil’s Backbone Route, which leaves from East Portal.
-Some backcountry camping areas have vault toilets.
+Some wilderness camping areas have vault toilets.
 We highly recommend you bring a bear-proof canister.
+Wilderness Use Permits are required.

 The Routes in Winter

-Exploration of the backcountry during the winter is at your own risk.
+Exploration of the wilderness during the winter is at your own risk.
 Winter hikers attempting the inner canyon routes should be prepared with snowshoes, crampons, ice axe, and possibly a rope.

 Most of the South Rim routes are snow covered from November to April.
 Water is not available at either rim during the winter months, so make sure to bring your own.